-At St Mary's School we believe that all Children in Care should have equitable access to excellent educational provision and achieve in line or better than all Cornwall children and children nationally.
-We, as a school community, aim to be champions and advocates for Children in Care and will take a proactive approach to support their success and achievement, recognising that we have a vital role to play in promoting children and young people's social and emotional development and enhancing life outcomes.
+At St Mary's Catholic Primary School we believe that all Children in Care and PLAC should have equitable access to excellent educational provision and achieve in line or better than all children from Cornwall and children nationally.
+We, as a school community, aim to be champions and advocates for Children in Care and PLAC, and will take a proactive approach to support their success and achievement, recognising that we have a vital role to play in promoting children and young people's social and emotional development and enhancing life outcomes.